Brandonbr1/Brandonmohammed666-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **what are you using**
-what are you using a modpack a mod or an addon
+what are you using a modpack a mod or an addon and spefically what

 **To Reproduce**
 Steps to reproduce the behavior: